 7. Blind Faith, Blind Faith

 This supergroup composed of Eric Clapton, Ginger Baker, and Steve Winwood didn’t have a name until they saw the photograph that would make the controversial cover of their album.
-Taken by Bob Seidemann, the photo is of a topless 11-year-old girl holding a toy airplane, with her innocence juxtaposing the technology she’s holding.
+Taken by Bob Seidemann, the photo is of a topless girl holding a toy airplane, with her innocence juxtaposing the technology she’s holding.

 8. Kanye West, My Beautiful Dark Twisted Fantasy

 Some artists seem to be asking for trouble with their graphic or bizarre album art, and some artists actually ask for cover art that will be banned.
 Kanye West reportedly told artist George Condo that he wanted an album cover that would get banned, and Condo responded with a painting of a naked West being straddled by a naked white woman with wings and a polka dot tail.

 West got what he asked for, and when some retailers refused to carry the album due to the cover, he substituted one of a ballerina instead.
 “Banned in the USA!!!
 They don’t want me chilling on the couch with my phoenix!”
 West wrote on Twitter, per Pitchfork, when reports came out that retailers like Walmart and Best Buy wanted changes made to the cover if they were to sell the album.
 “In all honesty … I really don’t be thinking about Wal-Mart when I make my music or album covers #Kanyeshrug!”
 West added.

 Sometimes a controversial album cover can make a new artist.
 No one really sells albums anymore anyway, so getting a record pulled from the few shelves that still stock them isn’t all that detrimental to sales, while getting the press from a raunchy cover is advantageous.
 That’s how things worked for underground pop singer Sky Ferreira and her debut album, Night Time, My Time.